OCCC launches new ‘grow your own’ teaching degree program

 The Rural Teacher Education Pathway is available for high school graduates of all ages.
 Additionally, Juniors and Seniors in Lincoln County high schools can enroll via dual credit in core courses, further accelerating the program.
 Students interested in secondary education certifications should speak with their OCCC and WOU advisors.

-The Meyer Memorial Trust grant also funded the two-year Early Childhood Education degree and one-year certificate programs that also launch in Fall 2018.
+The Meyer Memorial Trust grant also funded the two-year Early Childhood Education degree and one-year certificate programs that will launch in the Winter 2019 term.
 Both are designed to provide new career opportunities to county residents, while also raising the quality and availability of child care services throughout the county.

 Registration is now open for these programs.
 To learn more, contact Ben Kaufmann, OCCC’s Navigate Program Coordinator.
 Visit the Teacher Education Pathway website, here, for complete details.